peteclark3/distributed-task-scheduler/docs/future.md

 - Use alertmanager and OpsGenie (or PagerDuty) for alerting.

 ## Future features
+### Task Expiry
+- Add an expiryTime attribute to task stream messages to ensure tasks do not get executed more than 10s from their scheduled run time.
+Necessary in case all executor services are down, which could potentially causing the task stream to fill up with redundant tasks.
 ### Code sharing
 - Use Lerna, yarn, or another code-sharing tool to share code between services.
 In this case, `task.ts` and `taskStorage.ts`.
 ### Add Automated Tests